Device Management MDM

 Allow install from Unknown Sources #

-Sometimes you will need to allow your users to install Apps (.apk or .aab files) from 3rd parties or from your Private App Store in Applivery MAM.
-This is normally block by default in all policies so you will need to customize the following policy properties to make it possible:
+Sometimes you will need to allow your users to install Apps (.apk or .aab files) from 3rd parties or your Private App Store in Applivery MAM.
+This is normally blocked by default in all policies so you will need to customize the following policy property to make it possible:

 • Advanced Security Overwrites